SonaliSharma-cn/SonaliSharma-cn/README.md

 ## Hi there 👋
-- 🌱 I’m currently learning WEB DEVELOPMENT
+- 🌱 I’m itrying to improve myself .
+A girl can also code.
-- 👯 I HAVE JUST STARTED THIS.
+- 👯 I HAVE JUST STARTED THIS. let's Grow together.

 https://x.com/SonaliSharma_cn
 www.linkedin.com/in/sonali-s-aab901228